 These access plans also include a road from the Denali Highway.
-As such, many of the impacts which would be felt in the west side communities of Talkeetna, Trapper Creek, and rail communities north of Talkeetna would also occur in Cantwell.
+As such, many of the impacts which would be felt in the west side communities of Talkeetna, Trapper Creek, and Sherman would also occur in Cantwell.
 With a road from the north, it is expected many of the workers would settle in Fairbanks, thereby reducing some of the impacts which the west side communities would experience.

-These plans would create economic stimulus in Cantwell but will not meet the preferences expressed by those in the westside communities who desire no change.
+These plans meet the preference of the public in Cantwell as some changes will occur but will not meet the preferences expressed by those in the westside communities who desire no change.